 Valentine’s Day 2021: History, Meaning, Facts and Story

 Valentine's Day Symbols

-Saint Valentine's Day cards were decorated with pictures of cupid, hearts, and flowers and trimmed with lace and ribbon.
-These images are still used today to symbolize love and are recognized all over the world, according to Roses Only.
+Cards for Saint Valentine's Day were embellished with lace and ribbon and featured images of hearts, flowers, and cupid.
+These images are still used today to symbolize love and are recognized all over the world.

+Valentine’s Day 2021: History, Meaning, Facts and Story